Is Life Insurance Taxable?

 How Much Can You Inherit From Your Parents Without Paying Taxes?

 • The amount of money inherited from parents without paying tax varies.
 A child may inherit an average of about $15,000 without being subject to gift taxes.
 This is the most common strategy to avoid inheritance tax.
-You can gift thousands of dollars without paying tax when you gift your assets to your children.
+You can gift thousands of dollars without paying taxes when you gift your assets to your children.
 Even if the gift assets exceed the annual limit of $15,000, you might not need to pay gift taxes except if the lifetime exemption has been exceeded, similar to the estate tax exemption.

 What are the 6 States that Impose an Inheritance Tax?